mapitman/linux-bootstrap/README.md

 - Arch
 - Fedora
+- Omarchy
 - Pop!_OS
 - Ubuntu

 ## Arch

+_Note: this is not fully baked yet._

 To perform a full bootstrap from a minimal Arch install do: